Table of Contents

 1. String Conversion: All fields are converted to strings, which:

-• Creates unnecessary transcoding overhead
+• Creates unnecessary transcoding and GC overhead

 • Doesn't reflect modern libraries' ability to work with memory spans directly